amandamullen/Project_1/README.md

 | Web-1     | 10.0.0.4             |
 | Web-2     | 10.0.0.8             |

-We have installed the following Beats on these machines:
+We have installed the following Beat on these machines:

 Filebeat

-These Beats allow us to collect the following information from each machine:
+The Beat allows us to collect the following information from each machine:
 - **Filebeat reads and forwards log files, and monitors file system changes.**

 ### Using the Playbook